What is the difference between atoms and elements?

 Imagine going to an ice cream store.
-Let's say that they have 30 different flavors of ice cream.
-Those are elements, the things that I have available to build my dessert from.
-The smallest amount of ice cream that the store will sell to me is a scoop.
+Let's say they have 30 different flavors of ice cream.
+Those are elements, the things I have available from which to build my dessert.
+The smallest amount of ice cream the store will sell to me is a scoop.
 This is an atom.
 If I want, I can put two or more scoops of ice cream together.
 This is a molecule.
 If my molecule has more than one flavor of ice cream, I can call it a compound.

 So, in summary:

 element - a basic substance that can't be simplified (hydrogen, oxygen, gold, etc...)

 atom - the smallest amount of an element

 molecule - two or more atoms that are chemically joined together (H2, O2, H2O, C6H12O6, etc...)